As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 Step 2: Grit Progression for Stair Treads

 Stairs take heavy foot traffic and often have thick buildup of old paint, varnish, or wax.
-Here’s the grit sequence I use:
+Here’s the grit sequence I use on every staircase refinish:

 Step 3: Sand the Tread Faces